This post is the first half of a two-part series on the social psychology of referral programs. Click here to read part 2.

 Referrals from friends and family have become critical to consumer decision-making.
-In fact, a 2010 article by McKinsey stated that word of mouth “is the primary factor behind 20 to 50 percent of all purchasing decisions” — and that’s without the additional economic incentives of a structured referral program.
-Even further, a 2011 study estimated that customers obtained through one bank’s referral program were more loyal and ultimately 16-25% more valuable than their non-referred customers.
+In fact, a 2010 article by McKinsey stated that word of mouth “is the primary factor behind 20 to 50 percent of all purchasing decisions” -- and that’s without the additional economic incentives of a structured referral program.
+Even further, a 2011 study estimated that customers obtained through one bank’s referral program were more loyal, and ultimately 16-25% more valuable, than non-referred customers.
 It’s therefore not a surprise that these programs can be powerful tools for companies who are looking to acquire new and valuable customers as part of their growth strategy.
 But why might this be, and what does it mean for your referral program?

 To start, let’s look at what a standard referral program looks like.
 The process is quite simple: a brand notifies its customers that they’ll receive monetary rewards when they successfully refer friends.
 These friends (the “invitees”) are then offered an exclusive discount that can be put toward their first purchase.
 A referral is considered successful if the invitee becomes a customer (yay!).